Access Control

 Discharge Summary

-A discharge summary is a document that provides a comprehensive overview of a patient's hospital stay, including the reason for admission, the treatment received, and the patient's condition upon discharge.
-It is typically prepared by the attending physician or healthcare…
+A discharge summary is a critical medical document that outlines the key details of a patient’s hospital stay.
+Prepared by the attending physician, it includes the reason for admission, a summary of the treatment provided, and the patient’s status at…

 EDI (Electronic Data Interchange)